-The cloud computing basics At the back end of Cloud, are lines of server racks, each of them having lots of data storage and processing power.
-These high server machines have a lot of processing power in it. to understand the more detail about the cloud computing basics just go through the points.
+The cloud computing basics At the back end of the Cloud are lines of server racks, each having lots of data storage and processing power.
+These high-server machines have a lot of processing power in it.

-It is these processing machines, a warehouse of which has been set up remotely, that power the hardware behind the cloud.
-Using a technology called Virtualization, these machines power up and provides their computing resources to anything that is required.
+These processing machines, a warehouse of which has been set up remotely, that power the hardware behind the cloud.
+Using a technology called Virtualization, these machines power up and provide their computing resources for anything required.

-From remote hosting several virtual machines or VMs, which provide entire infrastructure to anyone required, to providing a framework for software development, Virtualization takes a lot of responsibility in orchestrating and providing the technology behind Cloud.
+From remote hosting several virtual machines or VMs, which provide the entire infrastructure to anyone required, to provide a framework for software development, Virtualization takes a lot of responsibility in orchestrating and providing the technology behind Cloud.

-Here are cloud computing basics on Open-stack So where does OpenStack come in picture?
-OpenStack is essentially a piece of open source software, to manage this entire cloud ecosystem.
-By cloud ecosystem, we mean the entire hardware, the virtualized instances running on that hardware, and other such latest cloud technologies that run on the backend of those smartphones and desktops.
+Here are cloud computing basics on OpenStack So, where does OpenStack come into the picture?
+OpenStack is essentially open-source software to manage this entire cloud ecosystem.
+By cloud ecosystem, we mean the entire hardware, the virtualized instances running on that hardware, and other such the latest cloud technologies that run on the backend of those smartphones and desktops.

 It provides an essential management layer to run the cloud atmosphere.
-Let us take some more example of cloud computing basics, shall we?
-Let us assume you are using a web service app, and are using it to develop a framework for running a software.
+Let us take some more examples of cloud computing basics, shall we?
+Let us assume you are using a web service app and are using it to develop a framework for running software.

 For that to happen, you need to rent out a virtual machine in order to test your framework.
 Therefore, you buy a cloud virtual machine from a cloud vendor like Amazon and use the billing system of pay as you use.

-Now how does the vendor would ensure that fair billing will happen?
+Now how would the vendor ensure that fair billing will happen?
 You are paying to use their hardware.
-So how do you ensure that the proper statistics of your usage is calculated?
-To fill that gap, management layer comes in between.
-Open-stack is the open source management software for that.
+So how do you ensure that the proper statistics of your users are calculated?
+To fill that gap, the management layer comes in between.
+Open-stack is the open-source management software for that.

-The cloud computing benefits OpenStack is a cloud operating system software, which happens to be open source.
-Therefore, the development of the entire software is heavily dependent on the vibrant and active community.
+Cloud computing benefits OpenStack is a cloud operating system software that happens to be open source.
+Therefore, the entire software’s development heavily depends on the vibrant and active community.

-the main thing is required in cloud computing basics Their main requirement is that “Cloud must be simple to implement and should be massively scalable”.
-This means that Open-Stack software focuses more on ease of use and on the flexibility of adapting to latest technological advancement by absorbing more developed components easily.
+The main thing required in cloud computing basics.
+Their main requirement is that the “Cloud must be simple to implement and should be massively scalable”.
+This means that Open-Stack software focuses more on ease of use and on the flexibility of adapting to the latest technological advancement by absorbing more developed components easily.

-The cloud computing benefits is that Although OpenStack covers a deep range of cloud technologies, it is typically deployed by vendors and IT companies alike as infrastructure as a service (IaaS).
-What this means is that OpenStack technology is mainly in use to monitor entire IT infrastructure of corporations or private usage.
+The cloud computing benefit is that Although OpenStack covers a deep range of cloud technologies, vendors typically deploy it and IT companies alike as infrastructure as a service (IaaS).
+This means that OpenStack technology is mainly used to monitor the entire IT infrastructure of corporations or private usage.

 On their website, you can go and download their entire software.
-The OpenStack project comes with different flavors; however, their core components remain the same.
+The OpenStack project comes in different flavors; however, their core components remain the same.